MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-8.md

 ### Authorization to perform action
 If your account doesn't have permission to assign a role, you see an error message that your account "does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write'."
 Contact your Azure Active Directory admin to manage roles.

-### Application with identifier was not found
+### Interactive authentication is needed

- If your organization requires multi-factor authentication you will see error message "Application with identifier 'myServicePrincipalName' was not found in the directory 'myOrganizationName'.
-This can happen if the application has not been installed by the administrator of the tenant or consented to by any user in the tenant.
-You may have sent your authentication request to the wrong tenant...Interactive authentication is needed.
-Please run 'az login'"
+ When signing in with password authentication, you will see error message "...Interactive authentication is needed..." if your organization requires multi-factor authentication.
+Switch to certification authentication, or consider using [managed identities](/azure/active-directory/managed-identities-azure-resources/overview).

 ## See also